What to Do If Your Pilot Light Goes Out

 In addition to needing to turn on the pilot light after it goes out unexpectedly, there are times that a homeowner might choose to turn off the pilot light.
 For these reasons, it is important to know how to relight the pilot light.
 The process is simple and the instructions can generally be found printed on the furnace in an easily found location.

 In order to stay safe, ALWAYS check the manufacturer’s directions and follow them precisely.

-Here are some of the basics that you can count on to remain the same regardless of the make and model of your appliances:
+Here are some of the basic directions that you can count on to remain the same, regardless of the make and model of your appliances: